tBaxter/questions-for-employers/README.md

 ## Leadership

 **Do managers regularly hold 1:1s?** What about skip levels?
 What sort of topics are discussed?

+**Who would I directly report to?** Honestly, I'm not sure this one is valuable unless you plan to internet-stalk your future boss.
+But I keep it because it can, in some cases, help you get a better sense of the org chart and where you'd be on it.

 **What’s your (or my future boss’) leadership style?**